 Anthony Joshua’s Boxing Style

-Anthony Joshua has a typical boxer puncher style where he takes advantage of his size and athletic ability to take out his opponents, while using simplicity at the heart of it.
+Anthony Joshua has a typical boxer-puncher style where he takes advantage of his size and athletic ability to take out his opponents while using simplicity at the heart of it.
 As Lao Tzu says:

 “Simplicity is the ultimate sophistication.”

-AJ does have a mean streak when it comes to finishing off his opponent and will tend to pounce on them once hurt by throwing right hand straights, uppercuts and hooks to take them out.
+AJ does have a mean streak when it comes to finishing off his opponent and will tend to pounce on them once hurt by throwing right-hand straights, uppercuts, and hooks to take them out.

-Working alongside trainer Rob McCracken, who was the main British 2012 Olympic Boxing coach, he has managed to keep up these solid principles in Joshua’s style that has truly benefited him in the long run in my opinion.
+Working alongside trainer Rob McCracken, who was the main British 2012 Olympic Boxing coach, he has managed to keep up these solid principles in Joshua’s style which has truly benefited him in the long run in my opinion.